blessdog/ryters.ink/README.md

-# write1000
+# ryters.ink
 Here is a concept breakdown:

 **1. Website Design**

-* **Homepage**: It introduces the concept of WordForge, its benefits, and the call-to-action button to 'Start Writing Now'.
+* **Homepage**: It introduces the concept of ryters.ink, its benefits, and the call-to-action button to 'Start Writing Now'.
 * **Dashboard**: Displays user's daily progress, streaks, milestones, achievements, leaderboards, and notifications.
 * **Writing Space**: Clean, minimalist design offering a distraction-free writing environment.
 It includes a word counter, progress bar, and save button.